Australian road rage survey & statistics 2021

 Men and women tended to have very similar behaviours when it comes to road rage, with around 55% suggesting that they hadn’t done any of the usual signs of aggression on the roads.
 There was also a correlation between the likelihood of someone acting aggressively on the roads and their age, with younger drivers more likely to have committed road rage acts than older drivers.

-A comparison to the results of our survey in 2020 also shows that Australians respondents are admitting to less acts of road rage than they had the previous year.
+A comparison to the results of our survey in 2020 also shows that Australian respondents are admitting to less acts of road rage than they had the previous year.
 This correlates to the less reported instances of road rage, shown in 3.2.

 3.4 Which of the following situations would commonly cause you to feel angry or annoyed while driving?*